Austin Prescription Accident Attorney

 Accidents involving drivers on prescription drugs are often serious because the drugs can cause drivers to fall asleep, have delayed reactions, and otherwise engage in very dangerous behavior.
 A drugged driver may not be able to stop in time, or even slow down, before striking your vehicle head-on or at high-speeds.
 You can be badly hurt, and you should be fully compensated for all financial losses as well as for non-economic damages like pain and suffering.

-The Loewy Law Firm will work hard to help you negotiate a settlement or pursue a claim for full compensation in a court of law.
+An Austin auto accident attorney from Loewy Law Firm will work hard to help you negotiate a settlement or pursue a claim for full compensation in a court of law.
 We believe every driver has an obligation to be sober on the roads, and even prescription drug use is not acceptable if it alters the ability to drive safely.
 We will fight to help you hold a driver accountable if you paid the price because of someone else’s dangerous choice to get behind the wheel while drugged.